davidsneighbour/kollitsch.dev/README.md

 ## Setup development environment

 - Copy `.env.sample` to `.env` and fill in the values.
-This will be used by scripts and build system for various tasks.
+This will be used by scripts and build systems for various tasks.
 You MUST NOT commit the `.env` file to the repository for obvious reasons.
 Take notes of your configuration data in something safe, like [Keybase](https://keybase.io/).
 - To setup Algolia search fill in the API information from your [Algolia-Dashboard](https://www.algolia.com/account/api-keys/all) &gt; API keys.
 - Run `npm install` to install all dependencies.
 - Install and setup `pre-commit` if you intend to send commits to the repository.
 This will ensure that all commits adhere to the quality and security standards of this project.